appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mssql.md

 sidebar_position: 11
 ---

-# MS SQL
+# Microsoft SQL Server

-This page describes how to connect your application to your Microsoft SQL databases and use queries to manage their content
+This page describes how to connect your application to your Microsoft SQL Server databases and use queries to manage their content

 :::note
 Appsmith's backend server supports **TLS1.1** and **TLS1.2** for connecting to endpoints.